-Input box Description Web Login Port Specify the HTTPS port for the web login by navigating up/down using the arrow key or by entering the port number.
-The default is port 443 .
-Compatibility Mode Enable this checkbox if you want to log in to the LANCOM R&S [®] Unified Firewall with user authentication clients older than version 3.0.0.
+Input box Description Multiple Logins - Users can login from up to 254 different IP addresses simultaneously.
+Multiple Logins (with warning in report) - Users can log in from up to 254 different IP addresses simultaneously, and alerts are displayed in the report.
+Web Login Port Specify the HTTPS port for the web login by navigating up/down using the arrow key or by entering the port number.
+The default is port 443.
+Compatibility Mode Enable this checkbox if you want to log in to the LANCOM R&S ® Unified Firewall with user authentication clients older than version 3.0.0.
 Enabling this checkbox puts your network security at risk.
-Please refer to User Authentication on page 112 for further information.
+Please refer to User Authentication on page 120 for further information.
 Show Landing Page Optional: Enable this checkbox to display a landing page when an unauthorized user attempts to access the Internet.